 The Wells Fargo Cash Wise Visa® Card is a highlight of Wells Fargo’s rewards card lineup, and one of the better no annual fee cash back cards on the market.
-In addition to an introductory 1.8% cash back rate on mobile wallet purchases from the likes of Apple Pay and Android Pay, and an unlimited 1.5% cash back on all other purchases.
+In addition it earns an introductory 1.8% cash back rate on mobile wallet purchases, and an unlimited 1.5% cash rewards on purchases in all other categories.

-The card covers up to $600 against damage to or theft of your cell phone, a $200 cash back welcome bonus, 12 months 0% APR on purchases and balance transfers, and a free FICO Score 9 Experian Credit Score, without charging an annual fee!
+The card covers up to $600 against damage to or theft of your cell phone, a $200 cash rewards bonus, 12 months 0% APR on purchases and balance transfers, and a free FICO Score 9 Experian Credit Score, without charging an annual fee!

 Taken at face value, the Cash Wise Visa doesn’t offer the same value as a straight 2% cash back card like the Citi® Double Cash Card, but it’s when you look behind the scenes that things start to get interesting.
 Much like Chase’s Freedom cards, the Cash Wise Visa is marketed as a cash back card, and while on its own is exactly that, it has the power to effectively convert that cash to points in the Wells Fargo Go Far Rewards program, if you have a rewards-earning Go Far Rewards card.